Amid investigations and tensions, Trump-Putin going 1-on-1 | New Country 923

 Isachenkov reported from Moscow.

-Follow Lemire on Twitter at http://twitter.com/@JonLemire , , Colvin at http://twitter.com/@colvinj and Isachenkov at http://twitter.com/@visachenkov
+Follow Lemire on Twitter at http://twitter.com/@JonLemire and Colvin at http://twitter.com/@colvinj and Isachenkov at http://twitter.com/@visachenkov